mdolab/pygeo/paper/paper.md

 #### Engineering Sketch Pad

-The Engineering Sketch Pad (ESP) [@Haimes2013a] is an open-source CAD software for creating parametric geometries.
+Engineering Sketch Pad (ESP) [@Haimes2013a] is an open-source CAD software for creating parametric geometries.
 ESP can be used to create general CAD models for applications ranging from conceptual to detailed design.
 These geometries can then be used in external analysis tools. pyGeo contains the module DVGeoESP which translates an ESP model into a form usable for the MACH framework and updates it with the changes throughout the optimization.